Factorization and complex couplings in SYK and in Matrix Models

 Recently, the factorization problem was studied in the SYK model \cite{Sachdev_1993, Kitaev1, Kitaev2, Maldacena:2016hyu, Kitaev:2017awl} by Saad, Shenker, Stanford and Yao \cite{Saad:2021rcu}.
 They computed the squared partition function in a theory with fixed couplings.
 They showed that at large $N$ there are two important contributions.
 First, there is a wormhole contribution that is approximately the same as in the averaged theory.
 Second, there is a contribution they called a ``pair of linked half-wormholes''.
 Together, these two terms are a good approximation in the theory with fixed couplings and factorization is restored

-The wormhole term does not depend on the couplings.
-While the second term, linked half-wormholes, depends on the couplings erratically and averages to zero $\la \Phi(J) \ra_J = 0$.
+This equation is written schematically and will be made precise in the main text.
+In the LHS $j$ denotes the fixed couplings of the theory, e.g. $j_{a_1 \dots a_q} $ in the SYK model without averaging.
+In the first term in the RHS $J$ denotes the averaged couplings and $\la \dots \ra_J$ is the averaging over $J$.
+This term gives the wormhole contribution.
+It does not depend on the fixed couplings $j$.
+The second term $\Phi(j)$, linked half-wormholes, depends on the couplings erratically and averages to zero $\la \Phi(j) \ra_j = 0$.
 Similar phenomena was observed \cite{Saad:2021uzi} in the topological gravity model of Marolf and Maxfield \cite{Marolf:2020xie}.

 .3in

 To derive \eqref{zzIntro}, the authors in \cite{Saad:2021rcu} noticed that one can introduce $G,\Sigma$ collective fields in the SYK model with fixed couplings.
 The fields $G, \Sigma$ depend on both $L$ and $R$ degrees of freedom and are a proxy for the bulk variables.
 Using these collective fields, \cite{Saad:2021rcu} showed that there are two saddle points corresponding to the two terms in \eqref{zzIntro}.